-We had the cabin just for us, super comfy, clean and in a brand new train.
-The trip was smooth and we arrived in Helsinki fresh for a day of sightseeing followed by a flight at night time.
+We had the cabin just for us, super comfy, clean, and on a brand new train.
+The trip was smooth and we arrived in Helsinki fresh for a day of sightseeing followed by a flight at night.
 It was the first time we had a shower during a train ride.
 Super cool!

-The rules for traveling with Eurail pass in Finland are: regional trains are free of reservation.
-But if you decided to take the high speed Pendolino [day or night trains] you must make a reservation, the fee starts at 9 euros and goes up according to the distance of the trip.
+The rules for traveling with a Eurail Pass in Finland are: regional trains are free of reservation.
+But if you decided to take the high-speed Pendolino [day or night trains] you must make a reservation, the fee starts at 9 euros and goes up according to the distance of the trip.
 The InterCity trains need reservation too, and the price changes with the route and the seat type.

-In Finland you can make the reservations at the train stations or via phone.
-We were in Rovaniemi, where there is no VR ticket office, so we called to the company customer service [+35 89 23192902] and booked our night train by phone.
+In Finland, you can make reservations at the train stations or via phone.
+We were in Rovaniemi, where there is no VR ticket office, so we called the company customer service [+35 89 23192902] and booked our night train by phone.
 The night train reservation fee was paid by credit card.
 It was easy, fast and we received the ticket via email.

-In all four countries, the reservation fees for high speed and sleep trains vary according to the type of seat/class.
+In all four countries, the reservation fees for high-speed and sleep trains vary according to the type of seat/class.
 Being 2nd class and seats the cheapest options.
-The Eurail website explains all fees here: Eurail International Reservation Fees, the Domestic Train Reservation Fees, and the Night Train Reservation Fees.
+The Eurail website explains all fees here: Eurail International Reservation Fees and the Domestic Train Reservation Fees.